Beam model of Doppler backscattering

 Scotty uses SciPy's initial value problem solver to evolve the beam tracing ODEs.
 The solver has the option to easily switch between various integration methods.
 For this paper, we use an explicit Runge-Kutta method of order 5(4) \cite{SciPy:algorithms:2020, Dormand:RK:1980}.

-Having broadly described the workings of Scotty, we proceed to describe our choice of dispersion relation, and the subtleties involved in doing this correctly (Section \ref{subsubsection_dispersion}).
-After which, we lay out the parameters for two test cases that we use throughout the rest of the paper to illustrate our analytical results (Section \ref{subsubsection_testcases}).
+Having broadly described the workings of Scotty, we lay out the parameters for two test scenarios that we use throughout the rest of the paper to illustrate our analytical results.